Top 10 LinkedIn Mistakes to Avoid and what to do instead…

 (this is a bit of a lengthy email but it’s worth your time to read if you’re serious about using LinkedIn to grow your business)

-Top 10 mistakes people make when using LinkedIn
+Top 10 LinkedIn Mistakes people make

-#1 – Your LinkedIn profile looks like your CV – This is the number one mistake people make and it’s so easy to fix.
+LinkedIn Mistakes #1 – Your LinkedIn profile looks like your CV – This is the number one mistake people make and it’s so easy to fix.
 Your LinkedIn profile should be your online billboard – It is a place where you can tell your audience how you can help them and the benefits they will receive if they work with you or buy your products.

-#3 – You use your job title as your profile headline – second to your profile photograph, this is the next thing someone will see – don’t make it generic – let everyone know who you serve and how you help them.
+LinkedIn Mistakes #3 – You use your job title as your profile headline – second to your profile photograph, this is the next thing someone will see – don’t make it generic – let everyone know who you serve and how you help them.
 You have one sentence to summarise what you do and tempt people to head to your profile to read more.
 Don’t waste this opportunity.

-#4 – You connect with everyone and anyone to grow your network – some LinkedIn experts will tell you that this is the way you should grow your audience and a great way to get your content in front of more people and generate more leads.
+LinkedIn Mistakes #4 – You connect with everyone and anyone to grow your network – some LinkedIn experts will tell you that this is the way you should grow your audience and a great way to get your content in front of more people and generate more leads.
 I’m here to tell you not to listen to them.
-Your LinkedIn network should only contain people that you want to communicate with – your target market, influencers, advocates and fans.
+Your LinkedIn network should only contain people that you want to communicate with – your target market, influencers, advocates, and fans.
 That is… if you want to use LinkedIn to grow your business.

-#5 – The content you post is all about you – The harsh reality is that no one really cares about you – they just care about what you can do for them.
+LinkedIn Mistakes #5 – The content you post is all about you – The harsh reality is that no one really cares about you – they just care about what you can do for them.
 When you write a post make sure you put it through the ‘What’s in it for me’ test and imagine yourself as your customer.

-#7 – The first message you send to a new connection is a sales pitch – LinkedIn is a networking tool and a place for you to build relationships and gain trust.
+LinkedIn Mistakes #7 – The first message you send to a new connection is a sales pitch – LinkedIn is a networking tool and a place for you to build relationships and gain trust.
 If you meet someone for the first time is the first thing you say to them ‘please buy from me – I’m amazing’ – I’m guessing not – try to find out more about your new connection and build the relationship first.

-#8 – You don’t give back – Networking is all about giving and taking.
+LinkedIn Mistakes #8 – You don’t give back – Networking is all about giving and taking.
 Don’t be afraid to comment and tag someone you know when someone posts about looking for a recommendation.
 Share your advice and expertise and always add value to others.

-#9 – You connect but don’t communicate – If someone connects with you or you with them – send them a message and start your relationship.
+LinkedIn Mistakes #9 – You connect but don’t communicate – If someone connects with you or you with them – send them a message and start your relationship.
 Learn more about your new connection – don’t just add them to your network and the number of connections you have.
 Connecting with someone is the start of your LinkedIn relationship – even if you know this person before or not.

-#10 – You spend time on LinkedIn without a goal in mind – As with all social networks, LinkedIn is a place where you can spend a lot of time and get no results.
+LinkedIn Mistakes #10 – You spend time on LinkedIn without a goal in mind – As with all social networks, LinkedIn is a place where you can spend a lot of time and get no results.
 Use your time wisely and with your end goal in mind.
 Every action you take should contribute to this goal in some way.

 How many of the above apply to how you use LinkedIn today?

-What changes are you going to make when you next login to LinkedIn?
+What changes are you going to make when you next log in to LinkedIn?

 Another question I get asked a lot is: